Ruby-Hot-Chili-Peppers/MightyPawn/README.md

 * Move card to "Review" on Trello

 *3. Review*
+_Reviewers should test locally and merge master into branch and add comment on Trello from test_
-* Have someone review PR and if "Changes Requested" (reviewer should test locally)
+* Have someone review PR and if "Changes Requested"
 * Move card from "Review" to "In progress" on Trello
 * Change trello label status to "Changes requested" on Trello
 * Once changes are made and ready for code review, move to "Review" and add "Pending code review" label on Trello